15 Wonderful Benefits Of Fenugreek Seeds You Must Know About

 Image: Shutterstock

-A study was conducted on 122 participants to review the systematic galactagoguei XFoods believed to have the potential to boost breast milk production, such as fennel, oats, green papaya, and leafy green vegetables. effect of fenugreek.
-The study compared the result of fenugreek with another galactagogue and a placeboi XA substance that has no real therapeutic value but encourages the brain to trick the body into thinking it does. .
+A study was conducted on 122 participants to review the systematic galactagoguei Foods believed to have the potential to boost breast milk production, such as fennel, oats, green papaya, and leafy green vegetables. effect of fenugreek.
+The study compared the result of fenugreek with another galactagogue and a placeboi A substance that has no real therapeutic value but encourages the brain to trick the body into thinking it does. .
 It was found that ingesting fenugreek could increase breast milk production in lactating women (4).

 3. Promotes Hair Growth

-Fenugreek seeds are packed with various nutrients that promote hair growth.
 Even its leaves help in this regard.
 Research suggests applying the paste made from the leaves to the scalp promotes hair growth and preserves the natural hair color (5).

 A study conducted on men and women between 30 and 67 years of age showed a positive effect on their hair health.
 About 83% of the volunteers reported an improvement in hair volume and hair thickness – post treatment with fenugreek (6).